 Descriptions: Create fun descriptions for your items.
 Let people know what it does, why it’s special and why it’s a good fit for them.
 Also include pertinent details like size, volume, etc.

 Photos: Great photos are a must on Etsy!
 Take them yourself in natural light against a solid backdrop (search a few Etsy shops to see what you like best).
-Then edit them in Pic Monkey so they’re ready to go.
+Then edit them in Pic Monkey or Canva (my favorite) so they’re ready to go.
 If you can, I strongly suggest getting a pro to take them for you.
 Maybe you could barter?

 Shipping supplies: Don’t forget shipping supplies.
 Choose something lightweight that will protect your product.
 You could wrap it in tissue paper or bubble wrap to keep it safe during shipment.